 2026 Toyota RAV4 engine and drive

 In the sixth-generation 2026 Toyota RAV4, electrified powertrains will be standard across the board.
+But while the previous RAV4 hybrid was all-wheel-drive only, the new car will come with the option of front-wheel drive (previously, front-wheel-drive models were non-hybrid).

-The new RAV4’s hybrid models move to Toyota’s fifth-generation hybrid system.
+The new RAV4 hybrid models move to Toyota’s fifth-generation hybrid system.
 Originally launched with the 2025 Toyota Camry, the RAV4 will be the first SUV to integrate this upgrade.
 It boosts power from the 2.5-litre four-cylinder engine and electric motors to 236 horsepower, an increase of 17 hp over the 2025 RAV4.
 (Note Toyota Canada does not release official torque figures for its electrified powertrains.)

 In Canada, the PHEV powertrain will be exclusive to the RAV4’s Sport grades.
 The XSE Technology Package will offer DC fast charging with a RAV4-first CCS port that’s capable of recharging the battery from 10 to 80 percent in roughly 30 minutes.
 The SE, XSE, and GR Sport PHEV models will come with a Level 2 (J1772) charging port only.
 An 11-kW AC onboard charger upgrade will also be offered.